-According to research published in Harvard Business Review, team members collaborate more easily if they perceive themselves alike.
-The greater the diversity of background and experience, the less likely the team members are to share knowledge or show other collaborative behaviors.
+According to research published in the Harvard Business Review, effective teamwork in the workplace happens if people consider themselves to be similar.
+The greater the diversity of background and experience, the less likely team members will share knowledge or show collaborative behaviors.

 Here's the disturbing controversy: it's proven that similar people work well together, but as work tasks continue to get more complex, people with diverse expertise and background are forced to collaborate.

 In these conditions, how do you achieve effective teamwork in the workplace?

 It's clear that putting people together with similar backgrounds and expertise is not the solution to this challenge.
 Promoting effective teamwork in the workplace is a much more productive approach.
 Here are five techniques you should try: